kierblk/science-tots/README.md

   - in windows command prompt:
 - dir
   - in windows power shell and mac:
--ls (to see which directory you want to put this project in)
+- ls (to see which directory you want to put this project in)

   - both:
 - cd the_name_of_the_directory_you_want_to_open (for myself I keep everything code related in a projects folder)